tiramiseb/gca_challenge_20210704/README.md

 I made 8 different tries, implemented in functions named "findValue", "findValue2", ..., "findValue8".

+Oh, by the way, I started my indexes at 1, oops...
+The instructions stated coordinates should start at [0, 0].
+Well, I had fun nonetheless.

 ## findValue

 Loops that increment the value to add 1 + 2 + ..., etc. Not really optimized, but working, it is composed of two loops.